weavejester/integrant/README.md

 initiation, and in the resulting system.
 All will likely have different values.

-To resolve this, Integrant has an `pre-init-spec` multimethod that can extended to provide Integrant with a spec to test the value after the references are resolved, but before they are initiated.
+To resolve this, Integrant has an `pre-init-spec` multimethod that can be extended to provide Integrant with a spec to test the value after the references are resolved, but before they are initiated.
 The resulting spec is checked directly before `init-key`, and an exception is raised if it fails.

 Here's how our two example keys would be specced out: